Pharmacy instructor and student looking at computer.

 Named Options

 A named option is a formally documented sub-major within an academic major program.
 Named options appear on the transcript with degree conferral.
-Students pursuing the M.S. in Pharmaceutical Sciences must select one of the following named options:
+Students pursuing the MS in Pharmaceutical Sciences must select one of the following named options:

 Graduate School Resources